/

 The Writers' Room Structure

-• The "Lore Experts": These are writers specifically tasked with mining the books for minute details—like the history of the Bloody Baron or the mechanics of Vanishing Cabinets—to ensure every plot thread set up in Season 1 pays off in Season 7.
+• The "Lore Experts": Writers whose job is to mine the books for tiny details, like the history of the Bloody Baron or the mechanics of Vanishing Cabinets, ensuring every plot thread set up in Season 1 pays off in Season 7.

-• The "Drama Architects": Writers from shows like The Crown and Better Call Saul who specialize in character psychology.
+• The "Drama Architects": Writers from shows like The Crown and Better Call Saul who specialise in character psychology.
 Their job is to flesh out the adult characters (Snape, McGonagall, Sirius Black) to give them scenes that happen "off-page" in the books, providing a dual narrative structure.

 The 'Succession' Style